jkordek1/FarmingGame/README.md

 - [ ] Final testing phase
 - [ ] Adjust the game points for balance.

+## Issues
 - Hardware is completely functional, software could use some extra work
+- Due to ESP32 Neopixel library bug, the first WS2812B LED sometimes lights up green.
+This was fixed by adding a dummy LED which is not used.
+The rest of the LEDs are working as intended.

 ## Hardware
 - Based on popular LOLIN32 ESP32 microcontroller board